Terms of Service

 16.3 Termination by us

 We may terminate these Terms for material breach, repeated violations, or if continuing to provide the Services is not feasible.
-Where practical, we will provide notice and an opportunity to remedy, except where immediate action is required for security, legal compliance, or abuse prevention.
+Where practical, we will provide notice and an opportunity to remedy, except where immediate action is required for security, legal compliance, abuse prevention, or platform protection.

 16.4 Effect of termination